 I was quite intruiged when a Nottingham guitarist brought this Marshall Silver Jubilee repair to my Newark workshop.
 These amps have taken on a bit of a legendary status, due in no small part to their association with Slash and Joe Bonamassa.
 I love how this amp looks, and it’s got an interesting tone control […]

 It’s always interesting to get something in that’s a bit different – this was my first Acoustic Image repair.
 The amp is a Clarus 1, now discontinued.
 It’s a great bass amp in a very compact and lightweight form, made possible by the use of a Class D power stage.
 I’m a big fan of […]

 This AV receiver repair, a Yamaha RX-V450, was completed on a fast turnaround for a local radio producer who needed it in time for a show.
 It’s got 6x85W channels and more inputs and outputs than you can shake a stick at.
-The fault was with the power supply and is a known design flaw […]
+Although I’m well versed in solid state electronics, this is the first AV […]